Almost every white-collar worker has worried about how to ask about their interview status through email before.

 Dear Sir/Madam,

-When should I expect a call-back or feedback?
+Do you know if I will receive a call-back or feedback soon?
 Thank you in advance for your help.

 Photo by Martine Savard under pexels license